 One benefit of having this procedure performed is that the nerves and muscles of the back are not affected, speeding recovery time.
 Following the procedure, there will be a hospital stay lasting several days, during which the patient will be put through a rehabilitation program to help begin recovery.
 Braces, pain medications, and physical therapy will generally be ordered following discharge.
 The recovery time required varies from patient to patient, though three to six weeks is generally expected.
 Advances in the technique have helped speed recovery rates, so it’s important to follow Dr. Czerwein’s instructions during your recovery period.

 As spinal surgery techniques advance, treatment methods and recovery times continue to improve.
 The conditions that require treatment with ALIF can have a serious impact on your quality of life.
 When you call Dr. John Czerwein, you’ll be scheduling an appointment with one of North Scituate’s most respected spinal surgeons.
-Come see us at 53 Saddle Rowe Lane to experience the life-changing results of Anterior Lumbar Interbody Fusion surgery!
+Come see us to experience the life-changing results of Anterior Lumbar Interbody Fusion surgery!